Elad DUO SDR Transceiver - Use in Linux

 The ELAD DUO SDR exposes standard USB interfaces (soundcard and serial interface) - these are since decades available in the Linux kernel and standard in all modern computers.
 This means you do not need to install any devices or configure a kernel.

-While we tested it only with one Linux distribution (OpenSUSE Tumbleweed), it should work with any Linux distribution that is recent.
 We use here on purpose a rolling Linux distribution, because they contain more latest software and usually work very well even with newest devices.

 Over time we will add more software for Linux that support amateur radio.
 We will start with wsjtx as it supports many popular amateur radio digital modes, such as FT8, is well maintained and available in many Linux distributions.